Rogdham/pyzstd/index.rst

     The data will be split into portions and be compressed in parallel.
 The portion size can  be specified by :py:attr:`CParameter.jobSize` parameter, usually don't need to set this.

     The multi-threaded output will be different than the single-threaded output.
 However, both are deterministic, and the multi-threaded output produces the same compressed data no matter how many threads used.

-In addition, the multi-threaded output is larger a little, and it's not multiple :ref:`frames<frame_block>`.
+    The multi-threaded output is not multiple :ref:`frames<frame_block>`, it's larger a little.
+Compressing a 520.58 MB data, single-threaded output is 273.55 MB, multi-threaded output is 274.33 MB.

 .. _rich_mem: